kaizen42u/IC382_mobile_platform_development/readme.md

 # Making SSH connection to Raspberry PI (Linux only)

-* Windows users please use [PuTTY](https://www.putty.org/) or [Tera Term](https://teratermproject.github.io/index-en.html) or anything that accepts SSH connection.
+*Windows users please use software like [PuTTY](https://www.putty.org/), [Tera Term](https://teratermproject.github.io/index-en.html), or anything that accepts SSH connection.

+*Here we are assuming the IP of the Raspberry PI is `192.168.1.158`.

+Run the following command to establish an SSH connection:
 `ssh ros-dev@192.168.0.158`

 *Password for **ros-dev** is `ros-dev`.

 ---

-Or if you don't want to enter password every time, consider the command `ssh-keygen` and `ssh-copy-id userid@hostname`.
+Or if you don't want to enter password every time, consider the command `ssh-keygen` and `ssh-copy-id ros-dev@192.168.0.158`.

 # Command to run `encoder_to_odom.launch`